-(A) Where the employee is not represented by an attorney, the notice shall advise the employee of one of the following:
+- (A) Where the employee is not represented by an attorney: - 1.
+If the determination is based on a comprehensive medical evaluation, the notice shall advise the employee that if he or she disputes the results of the evaluation, the employee may file an Application for Adjudication of Claim with the WCAB.

-- 1. If the claims administrator's determination is based on an evaluation by a treating physician and the employee is not represented by an attorney, the notice shall inform the employee whether or not the claims administrator is requesting a rating from the Disability Evaluation Unit.
-If the claims administrator is not requesting a rating from the Disability Evaluation Unit, the notice shall advise the employee that he or she may contact an Information and Assistance office to have the treating physician's evaluation reviewed and rated by the Disability Evaluation Unit. - 2.
-If the claims administrator agrees with the treating physician's evaluation of the employee's permanent disability status, the notice shall advise the employee that if he or she disagrees with the results of the evaluation, the employee must contact the claims administrator to obtain the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
-However, if the employee received a previous comprehensive medical evaluation, the notice may advise the employee to contact the claims administrator to arrange for the employee to return to that same medical evaluator for a new evaluation if possible. - 3.
-If the claims administrator disagrees with the treating physician's evaluation of the employee's permanent disability status, the notice shall be accompanied by the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
-However, if the employee received a previous comprehensive medical evaluation, the notice may instruct the employee on how to return to that same medical evaluator for a new evaluation if possible.
-When providing the form to request a panel of Qualified Medical Evaluators, the notice shall include the following statement: "Enclosed is a form that you must submit to the state Division of Workers' Compensation (DWC) within 10 days to request a panel of three qualified medical evaluators (QMEs).
+- 4-2.
+If the claims administrator's determination is based on an evaluation by a treating physician, the notice shall inform the employee whether or not the claims administrator is requesting a rating from the Disability Evaluation Unit.
+If the claims administrator is not requesting a rating from the Disability Evaluation Unit, the notice shall advise the employee that he or she may contact an Information and Assistance office to have the treating physician's evaluation reviewed and rated by the Disability Evaluation Unit. - 2.3.
+If the claims administrator's determination is based on an evaluation by a treating physician, the notice shall advise the employee one of the following:

+i.
+If the claims administrator agrees with the treating physician's evaluation of the employee's permanent disability status, the notice shall advise the employee that if he or she disagrees with the results of the evaluation, the employee must contact the claims administrator within the applicable time limit prescribed by Labor Code section 4062(a) to obtain the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
+However, if the employee has already received a comprehensive medical evaluation, the notice may instead advise the employee to contact the claims administrator to arrange for the employee to return to that same medical evaluator for a new evaluation if possible.

+ii.
+If the claims administrator disagrees with the treating physician's evaluation of the employee's permanent disability status, the notice shall advise the employee that the claims administrator disputes the results of the evaluation.
+The notice shall be accompanied by the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
+When providing the form to request a panel of Qualified Medical Evaluators, the notice shall include the following statement (with the phrase "10 days" in bold font as shown): "Enclosed is a form that you must submit to the state Division of Workers" Compensation (DWC) within 10 days to request a panel of three Qualified Medical Evaluators (QMEs).
 If you do not submit the form within 10 days, we will have the right to submit the form.
-In addition, within 10 days after the DWC sends you a panel, you must select a QME from the panel, make an appointment to be examined by the QME, and inform me of your choice and appointment time.
+In addition, within 10 days after the DWC sends you a panel, you must choose a QME from the panel, make an appointment to be evaluated by the QME, and inform me of your choice and appointment time.
 If you inform me of your choice but you do not arrange the appointment, we will arrange the appointment.
-If you do not inform me of your choice, we will choose the QME who will examine you and we will arrange the appointment." - (B) If the employee is represented by an attorney, the notice shall instruct the employee to contact the attorney with any questions. - (B) If the claims administrator is not requesting a rating from the Disability Evaluation Unit, the notice shall also advise the worker that he or she may contact an Information and Assistance Officer to have the treating physician's evaluation reviewed and rated by the Disability Evaluation Unit. - (C) If the claims administrator has or will be requesting a rating from the Disability Evaluation Unit on the treating physician's evaluation, the notice shall advise the employee that he or she will be receiving a rating based on the treating physician's evaluation from the Disability Evaluation Unit. - (D) The notice shall advise a represented employee of one of the following options:
+If you do not inform me of your choice, we will choose the QME who will examine you and we will arrange the appointment."
+However, if the employee has already received a comprehensive modical evaluation, the notice may instead advise the employee to contact the claims administrator to arrange for the employee to return to that same medical evaluator for a new evaluation if possible.